linux-automation/lxa-iobus/doc/source/getting_started.rst

 For GND and power supply use wires with a sufficient cross section to keep the power supply and CAN bus common mode voltage in the allowed ranges.

-For short busses flat ribbon cables present a cheap and easy-to-install alternative to UTP cabling.
+For short buses flat ribbon cables present a cheap and easy-to-install alternative to UTP cabling.
 Plugs and sockets are available from many manufacturers, for example *L17DEFRA09P* and *L17DEFRA09S* from Amphenol.